Bob Bullock

-Robert Douglas Bullock (July 10, 1929 – June 18, 1999), was an American Democratic politician from Texas, whose career spanned four decades.
-His service culminated in his term as the 38th Lieutenant Governor of Texas from January 15, 1991, to January 19, 1999, during the term of Governor Ann Richards and the first term of Governor George W. Bush.
+Robert Douglas Bullock (July 10, 1929 – June 18, 1999) was an American attorney and Democratic politician from Texas, whose career spanned four decades.
+His service culminated in his term as the 38th lieutenant governor of Texas from January 15, 1991, to January 19, 1999, during the term of Governor Ann Richards and the first term of Governor George W. Bush.
+Bullock is among the last Democrats to win and/or hold statewide office in Texas.

 Early life

 Robert Douglas Bullock was born in Hillsboro in Hill County on July 10, 1929, to Ruth Mitchell and Thomas Austin Bullock, a Hillsboro city engineer and manager.
 Bullock graduated from Hillsboro High School in 1947 and attended Hill College, a junior college, in 1949.
 He served in the United States Air Force during the Korean War from 1951 to 1954.

 Bullock graduated from Texas Tech University with a Bachelor of Arts.
 He also graduated from Baylor University with a law degree in 1958.

 Political career

 After Bullock began his career in public service as a member of the Texas House of Representatives, he resigned in October 1959 to practice law and later served as general counsel of the Texas Automobile Dealers Association.
 He returned to public life when he was appointed Secretary of State of Texas, the state's chief elections and records officer, by Governor Preston Smith.
 Bullock soon left the post to prepare for a statewide race for state comptroller in the 1974 Democratic primary.
-Under Texas law, a Secretary of State must resign in order to run for another office, a practice not required in most states.
 He served for four consecutive four-year terms.

-Bullock, before he was widely known, was one of the few Texas Democrats to chastise John Connally for his party switch in 1973.
-In 1998, Bullock himself would urge the reelection of a Republican, then-Governor Bush.

 He was one of the last Democrats to win a statewide election in Texas.